plprofetes/advent_of_code/README.md

 * keep Main as simple as possible
 * SortBy, Min, Max primitives are definitely needed.
 * Actor waiting for actor waiting for actor (...) is just too much to pass promises to the very bottom.
 Use regular classes or find another way to go (Part2Runner)
+  * performance issue may be related to how GC works.
+  * notifier/listener pattern should still work.
+  * use Timer to check periodically if something's done if it has highly async nature
+* Memory consumption should be more debuggable, to help GC do it's job